 The tiny village of Skradin in Croatia is the kind of place most travelers pass through to get somewhere else (in this case Krka National Park), but once they see it, they vow to someday return and stay.

-That’s the impression we picked up of Skradin while planning our trip to Croatia with kids, so we decided to book a few nights in this quiet, picturesque riverside village on our way from Mostar, Bosnia and Herzegovina to Plitvice Lakes in the north of Croatia.
+That’s the impression we picked up of Skradin while planning our family trip to Croatia, so we decided to book a few nights in this quiet, picturesque riverside village on our way from Mostar, Bosnia and Herzegovina to Plitvice Lakes in the north of Croatia.